stanford-oval/genie-cloud/doc/thingpedia-intro.md

 We prepared a series of tutorials to show you how to create devices in Thingpedia.
 Two major components, `manifest.tt` and `dataset.tt`, are needed.
-`manifest.tt` contains the manifest of the device, describing what the device does, including the authentication method, the signature of the functions;
+`manifest.tt` contains the manifest of the device, describing what the device does, including the authentication method and the signature of the functions;
 `dataset.tt` contains example command-utterance pairs for training the natural language parser.

 If the device you want to create gets results from a standard RSS Feed or RESTful APIs in JSON, these two files are sufficient (see [Tutorial 1](/doc/thingpedia-tutorial-nyt.md) for an example).
-If you want customized behavior, such as customized authentication, computation on the returned results from the API endpoints, you can submit a Javascript package to describe the behavior of your device as well.
+If you want customized behavior, such as customized authentication, or compute on the returned results from the API endpoints, you can submit a Javascript package to describe the behavior of your device as well.
 See [Tutorial 2](/doc/thingpedia-tutorial-cat.md) and